mattrei/aframe-tangram-terrain-component/README.md

 #### `tangram-terrain` component

-This component obtains a heightmap from the Mapzen servers and applies a overlay texture according the `style` specification.
+This component obtains a heightmap from the [Amazon public dataset S3](https://aws.amazon.com/public-datasets/terrain/) servers and applies a overlay texture according the `style` specification.
 The heightmap is used as a `displacement` map and so is used in conjunction with GPU picking technique to obtain fast results.

-The terrain tiles are received from the [Amazon public dataset S3](https://aws.amazon.com/public-datasets/terrain/).

 _Note that no bathymetry data is included!_